Attorneys Representing People Injured By Medical Devices & Drugs

 The rush to market new medical products may be good for the company, not always for the consumer

 Unfortunately, the desire of pharmaceutical manufacturers to reap the financial benefits of this public demand has resulted in many drugs being rushed to market.
-While the Federal Drug Administration (FDA) attempts to screen many of the drugs and medical devices, they frequently rely upon testing data supplied by drug and medical device manufacturers, which may be biased and inherently incorrect.
+While the Food and Drug Administration (FDA) attempts to screen many of the drugs and medical devices, they frequently rely upon testing data supplied by drug and medical device manufacturers, which may be biased and inherently incorrect.

 A lack of a track record is not an excuse for patient safety